 Historic Oakland Foundation’s more than 300 active volunteers conduct research, lead tours, work in the gardens, welcome folks in the Visitors Center, help with our Capturing the Spirit of Oakland Halloween tours, and so much more.
 Our volunteers are at the core of how we fulfill our mission to preserve, restore, enhance, and share Oakland Cemetery.

 I recently posed a question to our volunteers: “What are your top reasons for volunteering with Historic Oakland Foundation?”.
-The answers I received are as varied as our volunteers themselves, but a pattern did emerge from their responses, and as we draw closer to HOF’s annual volunteer orientation on February 5th, I am delighted to share some of their answers to provide a sneak peak of what it’s like to volunteer at the cemetery.
+The answers I received are as varied as our volunteers themselves, but a pattern did emerge from their responses.
+I am delighted to share some of their answers to provide a sneak peak of what it’s like to volunteer at the cemetery.

 1. Sharing Atlanta’s History